NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Train finger strength by hangboarding.
-Stronger fingers mean you can use smaller holds, and holds that felt unhangable before will feel more manageable.
+The Solution: Train finger strength by hangboarding.
+Stronger fingers mean you can use smaller holds—and holds that felt unhangable before will feel more manageable.

-Fingers of steel are the foundation of harder climbing, and as long as you have a solid base of climbing experience (climbers just starting out will find maximum benefit from just climbing), finger-strength training is an excellent addition to any climber’s training regimen.
+Fingers of steel are the foundation of harder climbing.
+As long as you have a solid base of climbing experience (climbers just starting out will find maximum benefit from just climbing), finger strength training is an excellent addition to a climber’s training regimen.

-Max finger strength is your ability to grab a hold for 5 to 10 seconds, and it is employed in lockoff cruxes or on moves that require latching tiny or slopey holds.
-Finger-strength gains can come from any climbing that has moves or holds that are taxing on the fingers, like bouldering at your limit, but the extraneous movement won’t translate directly to finger strength.
+Max finger strength is your ability to grab a hold for five to 10 seconds.
+This is employed in lockoff cruxes or on moves that require latching tiny or slopey holds.
+Finger strength gains can come from any climbing that has moves or holds that are taxing on the fingers—like bouldering at your limit—but the extraneous movement won’t translate directly to finger strength.
 Hangboarding targets this important element of climbing.

-Hangboarding should only be done by climbers with healthy fingers.
+Before climbers can try to get stronger fingers, you should start with healthy fingers.
 Newer climbers and those with past finger injuries should pay close attention to how each digit and joint feels during each session, and back off if anything feels suspect.

-To warm up before hangboarding, do at least 30 minutes of easy bouldering or route climbing, making sure to slightly ramp up the intensity so your fingers work harder gradually.
+To warm up before hangboarding, do at least 30 minutes of easy bouldering or route climbing, ramping up intensity slowly so your fingers work harder gradually.
 Climbing near your onsight level should suffice.
-Doing a 15- to 20-minute ARC session (see Local Endurance) followed by 10 to 15 minutes of bouldering near your onsight level is also a good way to warm up.
+Doing a 15-20-minute ARC session (see these Training Endurance tips) followed by 10-15 minutes of bouldering near your onsight level is also a good way to warm up.

 Planning a Hangboard Workout

 Even though hangboarding isn’t as stressful on your fingers as campusing or hard bouldering, your muscles and joints still need plenty of time to recover.
-If it’s your first time experimenting with hangboarding, try two workouts a week, making sure they’re separated by 48 to 72 hours of rest.
-If this feels alright, move up to three workouts a week, but no more.
+If it’s your first time on a hangboard, try two workouts a week, separated by 48-72 hours of rest.
+If this feels good, move up to three workouts a week, but no more.

 For a basic hangboard workout, do 10 sets of five hangs on a variety of holds.
-To start, use a large edge, small edge/crimp, 2-finger pocket, 3-finger pocket, and sloper.
+To start, use a large edge, small edge/crimp, two-finger pocket, three-finger pocket, and sloper.
 Each hold will be used twice in a row, and every hold except the small edge will be done with an open-hand grip.
-Smaller holds can be used with the half-crimp or full-crimp positions, but the full-crimp should be reserved for climbers experienced with training, as it’s the most likely to cause injury.
+Smaller holds can be used with the half-crimp or full-crimp positions, but the full-crimp should be reserved for climbers experienced with training, because it’s the most likely to cause injury.

 • Hold 1: 10-second hang, 5-second rest

-• Repeat the hang/rest cycle 5 times in a row, totaling 50 seconds on and 25 off, then rest 3 minutes
+• Repeat the hang/rest cycle 5 times in a row, totaling 50 seconds on and 25 seconds off.
+Rest 3 minutes.

 • Hold 1 (same hold again, same grip style): 10-second hang, 5-second rest

-• Repeat the hang/rest cycle 5 times, then rest 3 minutes
+• Repeat the hang/rest cycle 5 times.
+Rest 3 minutes.

 • Hold 2: 10-second hang, 5-second rest

-• Repeat the hang/rest cycle 5 times, then rest 3 minutes
+• Repeat the hang/rest cycle 5 times.
+Rest 3 minutes.

 • Hold 2 (same hold again, same grip style): 10-second hang, 5-second rest

-• Repeat the hang/rest cycle 5 times, then rest 3 minutes
+• Repeat the hang/rest cycle 5 times.
+Rest 3 minutes.

 Continue with holds 3, 4, and 5, doing each twice for a total of 10 sets.